bikeshaving/crank/website/documents/guides/01-getting-started.md

 ## Try Crank

-The fastest way to try Crank is via the [online playground](/playground).
-Additionally, many of the code examples in these guides are editable and runnable.
+The fastest way to try Crank is via the [online playground](https://crank.js.org/playground).
+In addition, many of the code examples in these guides feature live previews.

 ## Installation
 The Crank package is available on [NPM](https://npmjs.org/@b9g/crank) through